Turkey strips pro-Kurdish legislator of seat in parliament

 ANKARA, Turkey (AP) — In the latest crackdown on Turkey’s pro-Kurdish opposition party, Turkey on Wednesday stripped a prominent legislator of his parliamentary seat following his conviction over a 2016 social media post.
+The legislator protested the move and refused to leave parliament.

 Omer Faruk Gergerlioglu, a human rights advocate and lawmaker from the People’s Democratic Party, or HDP, was convicted over a social media post which the courts deemed to be terrorist propaganda.
-An appeals court decision confirming the conviction was read in parliament, leading to his expulsion from parliament.
+An appeals court decision confirming the conviction was read in parliament, leading to his automatic expulsion from the house.

 An outspoken critic of the human rights record of President Recep Tayyip Erdogan’s government, Gergerlioglu maintains that the trial against him was politically-motivated and aimed to silence him.
 He says he was unjustly stripped of his seat before the Constitutional Court had reviewed his case and has vowed not to leave parliament until the Turkey’s highest court issues its decision.